Building Apptainer/Singularity containers locally

 $ vagrant halt

-In our simple demonstration here, we will build the container based on a bootstrap definition file.
-The container we will build should serve as a good base for Ubuntu based application deployment.
-For more details on how to include more complicated pieces such as GPU and MPI support or specific Python based programs, and for some tips and tricks, see the CHPC Singularity containers github page.
+For more details on how to include more complicated pieces such as GPU and MPI support or specific Python based programs, as well for some tips and tricks, see the CHPC Singularity containers github page. |

 mkdir /uufs /scratch